-Healthy Whole Wheat Strawberry Muffins are a sweet summer treat that feature fresh, antioxidant-rich berries and zero refined sugars.
+Healthy Whole Wheat Strawberry Muffins are a sweet treat that feature fresh, antioxidant-rich berries and zero refined sugars.

 Summer is finally here!
 And fresh strawberry season is in full swing.
 We decided to celebrate with a juicy whole grain muffin made with ripe summer berries.